ramate-io/robles/roroad/roera-000-000-000-dulan/roroad-000-000-000/README.md

 #### T9.1: Update the governance of OAC for greater decentralization
 - **Lead:** [Liam Monninger](mailto:liam@ramate.io)

 We intend to push for greater decentralization of OAC governance.
 OAC should be organization whose development is guided openly and transparently by many parties.
-Just as our technrology derives consequence through participation, so to should the organization developing said technrology.
+Just as our technology derives consequence through participation, so to should the organization developing said technology.

 In the very least, this update of governance should include moving OAC out from under [Ramate LLC's](https://www.ramate.io) governance if such has not already occurred.